 Superintendent of Police

 Michael S. Harrison was appointed Superintendent of Police, New Orleans Police Department (NOPD), on October 14, 2014, by Mayor Mitchell J. Landrieu.

 Under his watch, the Seventh District experienced crime reductions in 2012 and 2013.
 He helped craft and testified in favor of legislation to enable better enforcement of prostitution and solicitation, which was a major problem in the district.

 Prior to joining the NOPD, Harrison served eight years with the Louisiana Air National Guard.
-He received a Bachelor’s degree in criminal justice from the University of Phoenix in 2006, a Master of Criminal Justice from Loyola University in 2008 and is a graduate of Northwestern University's School of Police Staff and Command and the Senior Management Institute for Police, and is currently a student of the FBI's National Executive Institute.
-He is a member of the International Association of Chiefs of Police and an instructor in the Leadership in Police Organizations program.
-Superintendent Harrison is a member of the Police Executive Research Forum and National Organization of Black Law Enforcement Executives.
+He received a Bachelor’s degree in criminal justice from the University of Phoenix, a Master of Criminal Justice from Loyola University.
+He is a graduate of Northwestern University's School of Police Staff and Command and the Senior Management Institute for Police, and is currently a student of the FBI's National Executive Institute.
+He is a member of the International Association of Chiefs of Police, Major City Chiefs Association and the Police Executive Research Forum and National Organization of Black Law Enforcement Executives.
 He has recently been selected as a member of the Executive Leadership Group for the 2018 Public Safety Summit at Harvard.
 Harrison, a resident of Algiers, is married to C.C.
-Harrison, has two children, Michael and Tayler, and also serves as an ordained minister and overseer of ministry operations at City of Love Church in New Orleans.
-He also has been an instructor at the University of Phoenix, New Orleans campus since 2011.
+Harrison, has two children, Michael and Tayler, and also serves as an elder at City of Love Church in New Orleans.